 If an event host is asking you to answer some questions during the confirmation process, please do so.
 And be sure you answer them completely.
 This will make the pre-organisation of a hike smoother.

 Normally, for every event carpooling is recommended.
 If there's a carpooling list, passengers have to look for and contact a driver in their neighbourhood to make the necessary arrangements; not the other way around!
 Carpooling is by no means taxi service...
 Carpooling fees are settled directly between driver and passenger.

 If you RSVP "Yes" you make a commitment.
 Do realise that!
 You are expected to show up for the event and to show up on time.
-From now on, event hosts will pay more attention to hikers who simply don't show up for an event.
+We pay attention to hikers who simply don't show up for an event.
 Serial no show offenders will be removed as a member.

 Alex KL Hiking